auth0/docs/articles/quickstart/webapp/rails/interactive.md

 ---
-title: Add login to your Ruby on Rails app
+title: Add Login to Your Ruby on Rails Application
-description: "Auth0 allows you to add authentication to your Ruby on Rails application quickly and to gain access to user profile information.
-This guide demonstrates how to integrate Auth0 with any new or existing Ruby on Rails application using the OmniAuth."
+description: This tutorial demonstrates how to add user login to a Ruby on Rails application using OmniAuth.
 interactive: true
 files:
   - files/config